Universality of dilute solutions of ring polymers in the thermal crossover region between $\theta$ and athermal solvents: Universal dynamic properties and swelling ratios

-In addition to the individual swelling behaviour of rings and linear chains, we have also investigated the dependence of the ratio $R^2_{gR}/R^2_{gL}$ (or the \textit{g-factor}) and the ratio of hydrodynamic radii, $R_{HR}/R_{HL}$, on the solvent quality, $z$.
-The effect of solvent quality on the ratio of mean stretch of ring to linear chain has already been addressed in section~\ref{sec:Uniratio_rings}.
+In addition to the individual swelling behaviour of rings and linear chains, we have also investigated the dependence of the ratio $R^{2}_{gR}/R^{2}_{gL} = R^{*2}_{gR}/R^{*2}_{gL}$ (or the \textit{g-factor}) and the ratio of hydrodynamic radii, $R_{HR}/R_{HL} = R^*_{HR}/R^*_{HL}$, on the solvent quality, $z$.
+The effect of solvent quality on the ratio of mean stretch of rings to linear chains has already been addressed in section~\ref{sec:Uniratio_rings}.

-The ratio $R^2_{gR}/R^2_{gL}$ computed here in the thermal crossover regime, is shown by the symbols in Fig.~\ref{fig:fig11}.
+The ratio $R^{*2}_{gR}/R^{*2}_{gL}$ computed here in the thermal crossover regime, is shown by the symbols in Fig.~\ref{fig:fig11}.
 It increases from a value of 0.5 in a $\theta$-solvent ($z = 0$) to an asymptotic value of 0.55 in athermal solvents ($z \to \infty$).
 The behaviour of the ratio in the $\theta$-solvent limit has been discussed earlier in the context of Fig.~\ref{fig:Rg2_theta}~(b).
 As noted in section~\ref{sec:intro}, the value of the ratio reported in good solvents varies widely depending on the methodology used for its estimation.
 Nevertheless, several studies have reported a value of 0.56~\cite{Ragnetti85,Suzuki2011,Gartner2019}, which is close to the current prediction.
 Further, since,